grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/11 Environment variables.md

 }
 ```

-By default, running the above script locally will execute a single iteration using one virtual user(VU).
-We can modify the **default behavior** by passing along [k6 options](/using-k6/options) as environment variables.
-For example, we can configure the script to run 10 virtual users for a duration of 10 seconds:
+By default, a local run of this script will execute a single iteration with one virtual user(VU).
+To modify the default behavior, pass [k6 options](/using-k6/options) as environment variables.
+For example, this snippet configures the script to run 10 virtual users for a duration of 10 seconds:

 <CodeGroup labels={["Bash", "Windows: CMD", "Windows: PowerShell"]} lineNumbers={[false]}>